Reinforced Inverse Scattering: Introduction

-where $c(x)$ is an unknown velocity field.
-We assume that there is a known background velocity field $c_0(x)$ such that $c(x)=c_0(x)$ except in the domain $\Omega$.
-We introduce a scatterer $\eta(x)$ compactly supported in $\Omega$:

-Then we can work with $\eta(x)$ instead of $c(x)$.
-The aim of inverse problems is to recover the unknown $\eta(\cdot)$ given some observation data $d(\cdot)$.
-Waves are sent from a set of sensors and received by a set of receivers.
-The intrinsic properties of scatterers are contained in the measurements $d(\cdot)$.
-A corresponding forward problem aims at computing $d(\cdot)$ from a given $\eta(\cdot)$.
+where $\eta$ is an unknown scatterer, $u_{\text{in}}$ represents the incoming wave field, and $u_{\text{out}}$ is the scattered wave field.
+The aim of the inverse problem is to recover the unknown $\eta$ given $u_{\text{in}}$, $k$, and the observed data measurements of $u_{\text{out}}$ denoted as $d$.
+Sensors are placed to transmit and receive scattered waves.
+The intrinsic properties of scatterers are hidden in the measurements $d$.
+A corresponding forward problem aims at computing $d$ from a given $\eta$.
 Both problems are computationally challenging.
 It is difficult to get a numerical solution for the inverse problem because of the nonlinearity of reconstructing $\eta$.
-Traditionally, there are several numerical methods trying to resolve this inverse problem and they can be mainly divided into two types: nonlinear-optimization-based iterative methods \citep{o1,o2,o3} and imaging-based direct methods \citep{i1,i2,i3}.
-Recently, deep learning has been introduced to solve inverse scattering problems with new development \citep{d1,d2,d3,rec,add}.
+Traditionally, there are several numerical methods attempting to resolve this inverse problem, which can be mainly divided into two types: nonlinear-optimization-based iterative methods \cite{o1,o2,o3} and imaging-based direct methods \cite{i1,i2,i3}.
+Recently, deep learning has been introduced to solve inverse scattering problems with new developments \cite{d1,d2,d3,rec,add}.